Jean-Michel Defaye

-Jean-Michel Defaye (born 18 September 1932) is a French pianist, composer, arranger and conductor known for his collaboration with French poet and singer-songwriter Léo Ferré.
+Jean-Michel Defaye (18 September 1932 – 1 January 2025) was a French pianist, composer, arranger and conductor known for his collaboration with French poet and singer-songwriter Léo Ferré.

+Life and career

-He was born in Saint-Mandé, Val-de-Marne near Paris, on 18 September 1932.
-Aged ten he entered the Paris Conservatoire and completed his musical training in theory, piano and composition, taking in Nadia Boulanger's accompaniment class.
-In 1952 he won the Premier Second Grand Prix de Rome and the following year he won second prize in composition for the Belgian Queen Elisabeth competition.
+Defaye was born in Saint-Mandé, Val-de-Marne, near Paris, on 18 September 1932.
+At aged ten he entered the Paris Conservatoire and completed his musical training in theory, piano and composition, taking in Nadia Boulanger's accompaniment class.
+In his early years, he was interested in jazz.
+Defaye's primary instrument was the piano, but he also played trombone and trumpet.
+He attended the composition classes of Darius Milhaud and Tony Aubin.
+In 1952 he won second prize of the Grand Prix de Rome; and the following year he won the Lili Boulanger Prize of Harvard and the second prize in composition for the Belgian Queen Elisabeth Competition.

-As a composer he wrote mostly for brass and especially trombone.

-As an arranger, he worked during ten years with Léo Ferré.
-He is mostly known by general public in France today for this body of work.
-At piano in the Olympia Big Band.